gitbenjaminlearn/git_learn/README.md

+# Git Learn
-# This is an example for learning git repository
+This is an example for learning git repository